amulchapla/CallCenterIntelligenceAzureAI/call-batch-analytics/README.md

 # Getting started with the Call Batch Analytics

-This call batch analytics component using [Ingestion Client](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/ingestion) that helps transcribe your audio files without any development effort.
+This call batch analytics component is using [Ingestion Client](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/ingestion) that helps transcribe your audio files without any development effort.
 The Ingestion Client monitors your dedicated Azure Storage container so that new audio files are transcribed automatically as soon as they land.

 This tool uses multiple Azure Cognitive Services to get insights from call recordings.
 It uses Azure Speech to transcribe calls and then Azure Text Analytics for various analytics tasks (including sentiment analysis, PII detection/redection etc).
 Insights extracted by these Azure AI services are then stored to Azure SQL database for further analysis and visualization (using Power BI or other tools).